carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 turning on assertions also turns on `LLVM_ENABLE_ABI_BREAKING_CHECKS` so a default +Asserts build is not ABI compatible with a default -Asserts build.
-Clients that want ABI compatibility between +Asserts and -Asserts builds should use the CMake or autoconf build systems to set `LLVM_ENABLE_ABI_BREAKING_CHECKS` independently of `LLVM_ENABLE_ASSERTIONS`.
+Clients that want ABI compatibility between +Asserts and -Asserts builds should use the CMake build system to set `LLVM_ENABLE_ABI_BREAKING_CHECKS` independently of `LLVM_ENABLE_ASSERTIONS`.

 .. _coreclasses: